Zombies!!!: Game interest

 Zombies!!! is an homage to zombies in fiction, particularly the zombie films of George A. Romero and Sam Raimi.
 The shambling movement of the zombies as compared to the players and the relative ease with which they are dispatched makes them weak enemies individually, but (as in the films) they are strong in large numbers.

 Players must decide whether to avoid combat and allow the other players to dispose of the zombies for them, or to strike out and collect the various items that the board and event cards provide.
-Once the Helipad tile is placed, the players can choose between racing to the helicopter (which will often result in death); holding back and hoping to rush in when another player dies; or ignoring the helipad entirely and trying to kill 25 zombies.
+Once the Helipad tile is placed, the players can choose between racing to the helicopter; holding back and hoping to rush in when another player dies; or ignoring the helipad entirely and trying to kill 25 zombies.

 The event cards and the zombie movement phase also provide opportunities to hinder the progress of other players, and there is scope for diplomacy.

 The game can take up to three hours to complete, which was a complaint of some reviewers—for shorter games, the publishers recommend that the Helipad tile be shuffled in among the other town tiles.

-Zombies!!! feature 30 map tiles, a 50 card event deck, 6 humans, life and ammunition tokens, AND 100 plastic zombies in different poses.
+Zombies!!! feature 30 map tiles, a 50 card event deck, 6 humans, life and ammunition tokens, and 100 plastic zombies in different poses.